netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 properties of QUIC-MP and SCION.
 However, this requires some implementation changes and additional consideration regarding:

-- endhost identity: a 4-tuple is not sufficient to identify an endhost;
+- endpoint identity: a 4-tuple is not sufficient to identify an endhost;

-- netwotk path authenticity: paths may be spoofed;
+- network path authenticity: paths may be forged by malicious clients;

-- probing patterns which may expose user intentions or identity.
+- path probing patterns may expose user intentions or identity.

 ## Path Injection {#attack-path-injection}